tinic/NitrogenGenerator/README.md

 ### Procedure to adjust input and output needle valves

+#### Preparation

-- The input needle valve should be adjusted so that suddendly feeding 100psi through it does not cause a "loud bang", but rather how 10psi air would feel coming out directly of a compressor.
+1. The input needle valve should be adjusted so that suddendly feeding 100psi through it does not cause a "loud bang".
+Rather it should feel like 5-10 psi coming out of a compressor.
 Rig something up and adjust that valve before you put the entire system together.
-- To test the entire system for leaks initially set the output needle valve to fully open.
+2. To test the entire system for leaks initially set the output needle valve to fully closed.

+#### Final procedure

-- When you are done checking for leaks and to avoid destroying the oxygen sensor set the output valve to about half the air to it being completly open.
-Then attach the output oxygen directly to the output and start closing the valve slowly until you see the oxygen dropping.
-Very slowly and patiently continue to close the valve until you reach <1% oxygen.
+3. When you are done checking for leaks and to avoid destroying the oxygen sensor open the output valve by only 4 turns or so.
+4. Attach the output oxygen directly to the output and start closing the needle valve slowly until you see the oxygen dropping.
+5. Very slowly and patiently continue to close the valve until you reach <1% oxygen.
 It can take some time for the oxygen to flush out.
 Do not be surprised but how little pure nitrogen comes out when you reach <%1.
+6. Stop right there.
+Closing it more will cause the permate air to nitrogen air ratio to go above the ideal, i.e. much higher than 5:1 and will not improve nitrogen concentration further.
-Stop right there.
-Remember that we only get 1cfh with this membrane, it's normal to just barely feel air coming out!
+7. Remember that we only get 1cfh with this membrane, it's normal to just barely feel air coming out!
 Use your lips to determine if any air is coming out.